Tracking temperature in GpsGate

 Tips & Tricks

-When testing the “Trip & Idle Multi Temperatures”-script, you will be able to modify input to the script only by clicking on specific track points in your vehicle tracker application.
-It will be very frustrating for you if you don’t know this.
+When testing the “Trip & Idle Multi Temperatures” script, you can modify input to the script only by clicking on specific track points in your vehicle tracker application.